timacdonald/framework/pr.md

 }
 ```

-The hydrate method may accept multiple different values.
+The `dehydrate` method may accept multiple different values.
 For example, it could support both the string and the `UploadedFile`:

 ```php
 <?php